cesaraustralia/DynamicGrids.jl/README.md

 end
 ```

-Now we benchmark both version on a GTX 1080.
+Now benchmark both version on a GTX 1080 GPU.
 Despite the overhead of reading and
 writing two grids, this turns out to be even faster again:

 ```julia